 Business Line of Credit

-A business line of credit is a revolving credit line that allows you to draw funds as needed, up to a predetermined limit.
-This option can provide flexibility and may be more accessible to owner-operators with bad credit.
+A business line of credit is a revolving credit line that allows you to draw funds as needed up to a set limit.
+This option can provide flexibility and may be more accessible to owner-operators with bad credit and small businesses that need working capital alongside semi-truck financing.
+Many trucking companies use these lines of credit to manage fuel, repairs, and other day-to-day costs.

 Pros: